-Pages

-General information 1 - 2

-Report of management 3

-Report on factual findings 4 - 5

-Consolidated statement of profit or loss 6

-Consolidated statement of other comprehensive income 7

-Consolidated statement of financial position 8

-Consolidated statement of changes in equity 9 - 10

-Consolidated statement of cash flows 11

-Notes to the consolidated financial statements 12 - 49
+Pages General information 1 - 2 Report of management 3 Report on review of special purpose consolidated financial statements 4 - 5 Consolidated statement of profit or loss 6 Consolidated statement of other comprehensive income 7 Consolidated statement of financial position 8 Consolidated statement of changes in equity 9 - 10 Consolidated statement of cash flows 11 Notes to the special purpose consolidated financial statements 12 - 48

+GENERAL INFORMATION

+THE COMPANY

-Century Synthetic Fiber Corporation GENERAL INFORMATION THE COMPANY Century Synthetic Fiber Corporation ("the Company") is a shareholding company incorporated under the Law on Enterprise of Vietnam and currently operates based on the 19th Amended Enterprise Registration Certificate No. 0302018927 issued by the Department of Planning and Investment of Ho Chi Minh City on 10 August 2020.
+Century Synthetic Fiber Corporation ("the Company") is a shareholding company incorporated under the Law on Enterprise of Vietnam and currently operates based on 21th Amended Enterprise Registration Certificate ("ERC") No. 0302018927 issued by the Department of Planning and Investment of Ho Chi Minh City on 14 August 2023.

 The Company was listed its shares on the Ho Chi Minh Stock Exchange with trading code as STK in accordance with Decision No. 410/QD-SGDHCM issued by the Ho Chi Minh Stock Exchange on 10 September 2015.

 The Company's registered head office is located at Lot B1-1 North West Cu Chi Industrial Zone, Cu Chi District, Ho Chi Minh City, Vietnam.
-In addition, the Company has Trang Bang Branch, located at Street No.8, Trang Bang Industrial Zone, Trang Bang District, Tay Ninh Province, and one representative office, located at 102-104-106 Bau Cat, Ward 14, Tan Binh District, Ho Chi Minh City, Vietnam.
+In addition, the Company has a Trang Bang Branch located at Street No. 8, Trang Bang Industrial Zone, Trang Bang Commune, Tay Ninh Province, and a representative office located at 102-104-106 Bau Cat, Ward 14, Tan Binh District, Ho Chi Minh City, Vietnam.

 The Group is principally engaged in the manufacturing of synthetic yarn and knitting.
 Information on the Group's structure is provided in Note 7.
 Information on other related party relationships of the Group is provided in Note 23.

+BOARD OF DIRECTORS

+Members of the Board of Directors during the year and at the date of this report are:

+Ms Dang My Linh

+Mr Dang Trieu Hoa

+Mr Dang Huong Cuong

+Ms Cao Thi Que Anh

+Mr Chen Che Jen

+Mr Vo Quang Long

+Mr Nguyen Quoc Huong

+Mr Chairman

+Vice Chairman

+Member

+Member

+Member

+Member

+Member

+Member

-BOARD OF DIRECTORS Members of the Board of Directors during the year and at the date of this report are: Ms Dang My Linh Chairman Mr Dang Trieu Hoa Vice Chairman Mr Dang Huong Cuong Member Ms Cao Thi Que Anh Member Mr Chen Che Jen Member Mr Vo Quang Long Member Mr Nguyen Quoc Huong Member BOARD OF SUPERVISION Members of the Board of Supervision during the year and at the date of this report are: Mr Nguyen Tu Luc Head Ms Hoang Nu Mong Tuyen Member Ms Dinh Ngoc Hoa Member
+BOARD OF SUPERVISION

+Members of the Board of Supervision during the year and at the date of this report are:

-Century Synthetic Fiber Corporation
+Mr Nguyen Tu Luc Head Ms Ha Kiet Tran Member appointed on 30 March 2023 Ms Hoang Nu Mong Tuyen Member resigned on 30 March 2023 Ms Dinh Ngoc Hoa Member

 GENERAL INFORMATION (continued)

 MANAGEMENT

-Members of the Management during the year and at the date of this report are:
+Members of the management during the year and at the date of this report are:

-Mr Dang Trieu Hoa General Director
+Mr Dang Trieu Hoa

+General Director

-Ms Nguyen Phuong Chi Chief Strategic Officer Mr Phan Nhu Bich Chief Financial Officer
+Ms Nguyen Phuong Chi Mr Phan Nhu Bich Chief Strategic Officer Chief Financial Officer

 LEGAL REPRESENTATIVE

 The legal representative of the Company during the year and at the date of this report is Mr Dang Trieu Hoa.

-AUDITORS

-7 AUDITORS
+AUDITOR

 The auditor of the Company is Ernst & Young Vietnam Limited.

-7

--